 By TMHA Staff

-Below you will find our selection of the top online healthcare MBAs for the 2016-2017 school year.
+Below you will find our selection of the top online healthcare MBA degree programs.

 The MBA has been one of the most popular degrees in the country for many years.
 And thanks to online education – and the expanded access it provides – the number of business school applicants continues to climb.
 In fact, for individuals with a strong interest in business, earning an MBA may even feel like a requirement, rather than an option.
 From networking opportunities to specialized knowledge, there is no shortage of reasons to go to business school – especially if you're angling for a promotion into a leadership role.